When war was declared in September 1939 the British Red Cross Society and the Order of St John joined forces.

-© InfoWhen war was declared in September 1939 the British Red Cross Society and the Order of St John joined forces, as they had done in for the First World War, to form the Joint War Organisation, ensuring activities were carried out efficiently and under the protection of the red cross emblem.
+As they had done in for the First World War, they formed the Joint War Organisation, ensuring activities were carried out efficiently and under the protection of the red cross emblem.

 The Red Cross carried out extensive services for the sick and wounded, for prisoners of war and for civilians needing relief as a result of enemy action, at home and abroad.